EDHEC’s efforts are focused on future generations.

-Flagship project: The EDHEC Risk Climate Impact Institute (ERCII) is a new research centre wholly devoted to sustainable finance and the impact of climate issues on the financial industry.
+Flagship project: the EDHEC Risk Climate Impact Institute is a new research centre wholly devoted to sustainable finance and the impact of climate issues on the financial industry.

 The issue: give students all the keys they need to be agile in their future jobs and careers, through the application of an open mindset and hybrid skills.

-Flagship project: The MSc in Climate Change & Sustainable Finance offered in partnership with Mines ParisTech combines EDHEC’s expertise in finance with a good understanding of the scientific and technical challenges associated with the transition to a low-carbon economy.
+Flagship project: the MSc in Climate Change & Sustainable Finance offered in partnership with Mines ParisTech combines EDHEC’s expertise in finance with a thorough understanding of the scientific and technical challenges associated with the transition to a low-carbon economy.

 The issue: leverage key skills and innovations related to technology and data, so as to better understand global transformations and make enlightened use of them.